onicai/PoAIW/src/mAInerCreator/README.md

 # To test mainer controller canister creation
 dfx canister call mainer_creator_canister testCreateMainerControllerCanister

-# use canister address of created mainer controller canister
-dfx canister call mainer_creator_canister testCreateMainerLlmCanister ""

 ## Call endpoints on created canister
 ## Note: use newCanisterId printed by testCreateMainerCanister
-# TODO
-dfx canister call b77ix-eeaaa-aaaaa-qaada-cai size dfx canister call b77ix-eeaaa-aaaaa-qaada-cai check_cycles_and_topup
+dfx canister call cgpjn-omaaa-aaaaa-qaakq-cai amiController dfx canister call cgpjn-omaaa-aaaaa-qaakq-cai health dfx canister call cgpjn-omaaa-aaaaa-qaakq-cai ready dfx canister call cgpjn-omaaa-aaaaa-qaakq-cai checkAccessToLLMs

+# use canister address of created mainer controller canister, e.g. cgpjn-omaaa-aaaaa-qaakq-cai
+dfx canister call mainer_creator_canister testCreateMainerLlmCanister "cgpjn-omaaa-aaaaa-qaakq-cai"

 # ----be carefull with these START ---
 ## In case the canister wasm has to be reset (use with caution):